JeetDas5/velvet-pour/README.md

 ## Overview

-**Velvet Pour** is a modern, interactive website for a cocktail bar located in Los Angeles.
+**Velvet Pour** is a modern, interactive website for a cocktail bar located in Kolkata.
 The site showcases the bar's
 cocktails, ambiance, menu, and contact information with elegant animations and a fully responsive design.